Grant Programs Overview

 Support for capital improvements made by Southern Baptist Churches in Greene County

 The William E. Eslick Fund supports capital projects for Southern Churches located in Greene County, Missouri.
 Grant applications must not include operational costs; funds can be requested as part of a larger capital project.
-The Eslick Fund will provide $1,000 to one Greene County, Missouri, Southern Baptist Church annually.
+The Eslick Fund, which last granted in 2023, will provide $2,500 to one Southern Baptist Church in Greene County every other year.

 The Senior and Dorinda’s Dream Funds